zchee/golang-wiki/Mobile.md

 $ gomobile build -target=ios golang.org/x/mobile/example/basic
 ```

-The build command will build an application bundle, named basic.app.
+The build command will build an application bundle, named `basic.app`.

 You can deploy .app files by dragging and dropping them to the device.